mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 ---
 # What is a dependency?

-Let’s start with a very simple question: What is a dependency?
+Let’s start with a seemingly simple question: What is a dependency?

 This is a surprisingly tricky question to answer, and I can’t claim to have the most universal definition, but for the purposes of this talk we will define dependency as the following…